SpotlightKid/python-rtmidi/projects/python-rtmidi/trunk/examples/drumseq/README.rst

 Each line starts with the MIDI note number of a drum sound and is followed a sequence of characters indicating at which step this drum should be triggered.

-Different characters map to different velocities and a "-" signifies velocity zero, i.e. the drum note will not be triggered at this step.
+Different characters map to different velocities and a ``.`` signifies velocity zero, i.e. the drum note will not be triggered at this step.
+A dash ``-`` is a tie, neither a note off nor a new note is send at this step.
 Each line must have the same number of steps.
 One step is nominally a 1/16 note, but you are free to define a pattern with twelve steps and increase the BPM by a factor of 4/3 to get a triplet-feel.